rossettistone/opentok-classroom/README.md

 ### Running the Tests ###

 Tests have been implemented with meteor-mocha-web.
-To view the tests, start the server by typing:
+To view the tests, start the server at the command line by typing:
-    $ METEOR_MOCHA_TEST_DIR=tests mrt
+    `$ METEOR_MOCHA_TEST_DIR=tests mrt`

 You can then view the tests by going to `localhost:3000/tests`